Auslander's Formula for contravariantly finite subcategories: Introduction

+The importance of this relative version will be illustrated by some interesting examples of $\CX$, see Section \ref{Examples and applications}.
+Furthermore, in Section \ref{Applications}, we provide some applications of this recollement.
+In particular, we get an interesting result on the relation between the Morita equivalence of the endomorphism algebras of certain modules $M$ and $M'$ over artin algebras $\La$ and $\La'$ and the Morita equivalence of $\La$ and $\La'$.
+Our results will recover a result of Kerner and Yamagata \cite[Theorem 4.3]{KY}, see Theorem \ref{Morita}.

-In this paper, we generalize Zhang's result to arbitrary artin algebras and show that the bounded derived category of every artin algebra admits a categorical resolution.
-The technique for the proof is based on a relative version of the so-called Auslander's Formula \cite{Au1} and \cite{L}.
-This relative version will be treated explicitly in Section \ref{RelAusFormula} and is of independent interest.
-Auslander's formula suggests that for studying an abelian category $\CA$ one may study $\mmod \CA$, the category of finitely presented additive functors on $\CA$, that has nicer homological properties than $\CA$, and then translate the results back to $\CA$.
-Here, among other results, we replace $\CA$ with a contravariantly finite subcategory $\CX$ of $\CA$ that contains projective objects.
-We establish the existence of a recollement and show that Auslander's formula is in fact derived from this recollement, see Theorem \ref{main}.
-Similar result will be provided for finitely presented covariant functors, Theorem \ref{main2}.
-Beside Auslander's formula, some interesting corollaries will be derived from this recollement, among them Auslander's four terms exact sequence.
-Some examples and also applications will be presented in Section \ref{Examples and applications}.
-Then we consider the category of left $\La$-modules, where $\La$ is an artin algebra, in Section \ref{Covariant functor} and present a recollement containing $\La\mbox{-}{\rm mod}$, see Theorem \ref{main3} below.
-To this end we discuss briefly the structure of injective finitely presented covariant functors in a subsection, Subsection \ref{Injective FP covariant functors}.
-Using this, for every resolving contravariantly finite subcategory $\CX$ of $\mmod\La$, we construct a duality $\widetilde{D}_{\CX}$ between the categories of right and left $\La$-modules, also in stable level.
+In Section \ref{Covariant functor}, we consider the category of left $\La$-modules, where $\La$ is an artin algebra, and present a recollement containing $\La\mbox{-}{\rm mod}$, see Theorem \ref{main3} below.
+To this end, we discuss briefly the structure of injective finitely presented covariant functors in Subsection \ref{Injective FP covariant functors}.
+Using this, in the last subsection of the paper, for every functorially finite subcategory $\CX$ of $\mmod\La$, we construct a duality $\widetilde{D}_{\CX}$ between the categories of right and left $\La$-modules, also in stable level.

-Last section is devoted to the proof of our main theorem.
-To this end, besides Auslander's formula we use the following known result of Auslander.
-In his Queen Mary College lectures \cite{Au2} he proves that for an artin algebra $\La$ there exists an artin algebra $\widetilde{{\La}}$ of finite global dimension and an idempotent $e$ of $\widetilde{{\La}}$ such that $\La=e\widetilde{{\La}}e$.
-Hence, as he mentioned, artin algebras of finite global dimension determine all artin algebras.
-Later on Dlab and Ringel \cite{DR} showed that $\widetilde{{\La}}$ in Auslander's construction is in fact a quasi-hereditary artin algebra.
-Our volunteer for the proof of the main theorem is $\widetilde{{\La}}$, that throughout for ease of reference we call it A-algebra of $\La$. `A' stands both for `Auslander' and also `Associated' algebra.

-Our main theorem, in particular, implies that for any artin algebra $\La$ of infinite global dimension there exits an artin algebra $\widetilde{{\La}}$ of finite global dimension, its A-algebra, such that $\D^{\bb}(\mmod\La)$ is equivalent to a quotient of $\D^{\bb}(\mmod \widetilde{{\La}})$.
-Therefore artin algebras of finite global dimensions, or better quasi-hereditary algebras, determine all artin algebras also in the categorical level.